Skip to main content

 • The school counselor is dedicated to aiding students throughout their school day, addressing concerns like challenges with friends, test anxiety, social issues, and home-related difficulties impacting their academic experience.
 In situations involving challenges at home, such as divorce, loss of a loved one, or deployment, there may be instances where external therapeutic counseling becomes necessary.
 If you determine that therapeutic counseling is essential for your family, the School Counselor can provide you with information to connect you with local therapeutic agencies.

 • When your student receives a slip with the Counselor's name on it, it doesn't imply that your student is in trouble or deemed "bad."
 On the contrary, a counselor serves as a supportive adult advocating for your child!
-An advocate is someone eager to listen to your students concerns and assist them in finding sensible solutions to improve their situation.
+An advocate is someone eager to listen to your students' concerns and assist them in finding sensible solutions to improve their situation.
 While the counselor may not solve the problem for the student, they provide a safe space for them to turn to when they are uncertain about what to do.

 • The school counselor has the ability to cooperate with external service providers as necessary.
 You may receive a form from the school counselor authorizing the sharing of confidential information between the counselor and the service provider.
 It's important to note that this information remains confidential and is not disclosed beyond the two authorized parties.